 Overall, you won’t experience most or any of these scams, just keep your wits about you and you’re going to be fine… Oh and don’t do anything truly stupid, that helps too.
-We need our common sense to work while we’re abroad too, don’t think nothing bad can happen just because you’re on vacation.
+We need our common sense to work while we’re abroad too, it’s silly to think that nothing bad can happen just because you’re on vacation.

 I think we’re done here, my friends.
 I truly hope this was a great guide to get you sorted through your Thailand backpacking trip.
-I have tons more helpful links on Thailand, so go back up and click on them and I’ve added some below as well.
+For more helpful links on Thailand—go back up and click on them and I’ve added some below as well.

 Where are you first starting your Thailand backpacking trip?
 What are you most stoked about?
 Let us know in the comments!